Fomer Miss USA Erin Michelle Cummins Smolders In A Teasingly Topless Snap

 However, it seems as if Erin Michelle is doing just fine, and is currently rocking it as a model for Guess as well as boasting a strong fandom of 153,000 followers on Instagram, a number which only keeps rising.

 Her latest picture will no doubt help earn even more followers as she sizzles in the sultry selfie.
-In the picture, Erin Michelle wears heavy eye-makeup which serves to emphasize how beautifully blue her eyes are.
-Her pillowy lips have been brushed with a cherry red lipstick, and finished with a gloss to make them as kissable as possible.
+In the picture, Erin Michelle wears heavy eye makeup, which serves to emphasize how beautifully blue her eyes are.
+Her pillowy lips have been brushed with a cherry red lipstick and finished with a gloss to make them as kissable as possible.

 Her hair is slicked back, keeping all attention on her stunning face.
 Completing the look is a black choker around her neck.

 However, the focus of picture is that the blonde bombshell is topless.
-She covers her assets with her hands and cheekily makes no mention of it in her caption.
+She covers her assets with her hand and cheekily makes no mention of it in her caption.

 The snapshot soon earned more than 8,700 likes and around 215 comments.